WebAssembly/simd/proposals/simd/SIMD.md

 ## SIMD value type

-The `v128` value type has a concrete mapping to a 128-bit representation with bits numbered 0–127.
+The `v128` value type is the _only_ type introduced in this extension.
+It has a concrete mapping to a 128-bit representation with bits numbered 0–127.
 The `v128` type corresponds to a vector register in a typical SIMD ISA.
 The interpretation of the 128 bits in the vector register is provided by the individual instructions.
 When a `v128` value is represented as 16 bytes, bits 0-7 go in the first byte with bit 0 as the LSB, bits 8-15 go in the second byte, etc.

 ## Immediate operands